nickmckenney/Building-a-JSON-API/readme.md

 * By **Thursday, 8/11 at 9:00am**, create an issue on [the project2-gallery repository](https://github.com/ga-dc/project2-gallery) containing a link to your Github repository.
 (Please do **not** fork this repo.)
 Your repo should contain:
   - The skeleton of a Rails app (e.g. `rails new`)
   - Your `planning` folder (see below)
-* A **working full-stack application, built by you**, that meets the technical requirements above (including being deployed on Heroku).
+* A **working full-stack application, built by you**, that meets the technical requirements above.
 * A **git repository hosted on Github**, with **frequent commits dating back to the very beginning** of the project.
 * **A ``readme.md`` file** in the root of your repo, with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
 * **A `planning` directory** in the root of your repo, containing...